X

 How to store roselle calyces until you’re ready to use them

-When not stored properly, roselle calyces often become moldy.
+When not stored correctly, roselle calyces often become moldy.
 Here are two tips to lengthen the storage life of your harvested roselle:

 • Remove the blossom from the inside of the calyx.
 If left in place, the blossom often becomes moldy.